CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 Complexity of collective phenomena many unresolved problems involve the hierarchical nature of physical structures, i.e., a kind of structure made up of many layers of different yet intimately interrelated physical aspects.
-In short, the plasma exhibits a variety of instabilities and phenomena of various time scales and spatial scales that are intimately related to each other

 In particular, we will focus on the following topics

 - Simulation methods in which the Vlasov-Maxwell (collisionless) equation is solved using the finite-difference-time-domain particle-in-cell method (FDTD PIC).
 - Solving fluid equations that are obtained from taking moments of the Vlasov-Maxwell equations and making a closure to approximate the moments not evolved by the fluid equations.
-- Directly discretizing the Vlasov-Maxwell equations as a partial differential equation in 6D.
+-
 - Monte Carlo methods to

 Much of modern computational plasma physics is focused on inventing schemes that preserve at least some of the conservations and other properties of the continuous Vlasov-Maxwell system.
-Vlasov codes: This is an area of active research and has applications to the study of turbulence in fusion machines and also exploring fundamental plasma physics in phase-space
+Vlasov codes: This is an area of active research and has applications to the study of turbulence in fusion machines and also exploring fundamental plasma physics in phase-space function is conserved.

-## Ordinary Differential Equation Solvers
-Particle-in-cell methods are based on pushing macro-particles.
-These represent the motion of characteristics in phase-space, along which the distribution function is conserved.
 The macro-particle equations-of-motion are

 $$\frac{d\mathbf{x}}{dt} = \mathbf{v}$$